 BBC Radio Scotland

-which will be broadcast on BBC Radio Scotland later this year, and is produced by Gus Beattie, for The Comedy Unit.
+which was first broadcast on BBC Radio Scotland in October and will be repeated on 30th December 2014.
+This was produced by Gus Beattie, for The Comedy Unit.

 If you are a fan, you can follow Mistress MacKenzie on Twitter